andrewwebber/cqrs/README.md

 - Event sourcing repository (a repository for event sourcing based business objects)
 - Event publisher (publishes new events to an event bus)
 - Event handler (dispatches received events to call handlers)
-- Command publisher (publisher new commands to a command bus)
+- Command publisher (publishes new commands to a command bus)
 - Command handler (dispatches received commands to call handlers)

+### Event sourcing and integration events
+Nested packages within this repository show example implementations using Couchbase Server and RabbitMQ.
+The core library includes in-memory implementations for testing and quick prototyping
 ```go
 persistance := cqrs.NewInMemoryEventStreamRepository()
 bus := cqrs.NewInMemoryEventBus()
 repository := cqrs.NewRepositoryWithPublisher(persistance, bus)
 ```

-Nested packages within this repository show example implementations using Couchbase Server and RabbitMQ

 With the infrastructure implementations instantiated a stock event dispatcher is provided to route received events to call handlers